E-Commerce Competitor Analysis: Understanding What Works

 Use SEMrush or Ahrefs to see their top keywords.
 Use SparkToro to see how their audience finds them.
 Use Facebook Ad Library to see their active ad creative.

-According to Littledata's research, average e-commerce store gets 40% organic search, 25% paid ads, 20% social, 15% direct.
+In our experience, the average e-commerce store draws the largest share of its traffic from organic search, followed by paid ads, social, and direct.
 If a competitor heavily leans one direction, that's insight.

 What's their narrative?
 Are they premium?
 Accessible?
 Sustainable?
 Trendy?
 How do they talk about their brand?